vuetifyjs/vuetify/packages/docs/src/pages/en/components/buttons.md

 ## Aliasing

-Use [aliasing](/features/aliasing/) functionality to create virtual components based off of the `v-btn` component.
-This is useful when you have multiple button variants as part of a design specification or when creating a custom library based of of Vuetify.
+Utilize the [component aliasing](/features/aliasing/) feature to generate virtual components derived from the v-btn component.
+This proves valuable when dealing with numerous button variations within design specifications or when developing a custom library based on Vuetify.

 ```js { resource="src/plugins/vuetify.js" }
 import { createVuetify } from 'vuetifyjs'